LisABC/ALEI/features.md

 - Automatic skin addition even if they are not published to game.
 - Small "script language" to act on parameter for multiple objects at once.
 [More detail here](/alescript.md)
 - Ability to manually clear backups
+- Object clipboard.
+(Ctrl+P selected objects to save into clipboard, get out of focus and Ctrl+P to open object clipboard list)

 # Fixes
 This part includes changes that are meant to fix issues (It doesn't have to be code issue, it can be any issue, ambiguity issues, etc.)